How to Set Up Salesforce Outlook Integration: The Complete 2026 Guide

 • EAC configuration created and saved with correct sync settings

-• Excluded domains configured (internal, HR, legal addresses)
+• Excluded domains configured (internal, HR, legal)

 • Salesforce add-in deployed via M365 Admin Center (for OWA users)

-• Pilot group of 3–5 users tested end-to-end before full rollout
+• Pilot group of 3–5 users tested end-to-end

-Common Issues and How to Fix Them
+Common Salesforce Outlook Sync Issues and How to Fix Them

 The Salesforce Add-In Doesn't Appear in Outlook

-Emails Are Not Syncing to Salesforce Records
+Emails Aren't Syncing to Salesforce Records

 Cause 1: Microsoft account not connected.
 Fix: User goes to Salesforce → Profile → Settings → Connected Accounts → Connect Microsoft Account.

-Calendar Events Are Not Syncing
+Calendar Events Aren't Syncing

 Exchange Online Token Errors (2026)